-Mathematics, annually in grades 3-11

-Reading, annually in grades 3-9

-Writing, including spelling and grammar, in grades 4 and 7

-English language arts in grades 10 and 11

-Social studies in grades 8, 10, and 11

-Science in grades 5, 8, 10, and 11
+Mathematics, annually in grades 3-11 Reading, annually in grades 3-9 Writing, including spelling and grammar, in grades 4 and 7 English language arts in grades 10 and 11 Social studies in grades 8, 10, and 11 Science in grades 5, 8, 10, and 11 Any other subject and grade required by federal law

+TAKS-Accommodated, TAKS-Modified, and TAKS-Alternate for students receiving special education services are administered to eligible students.
+Linguistically accommodated testing (LAT), as well as the Texas English Language Proficiency Assessment System (TELPAS) for students identified as limited English proficient, are also administered to eligible students.

-Any other subject and grade required by federal law [See policy EKB(LEGAL).]
+[See policy EKB(LEGAL).]